WorldCereal/worldcereal-classification/scripts/extractions/RDM_CAMPAIGN_INSTRUCTIONS.md

 Each ref's certificate proves that, for the checked points, our values are either bit-identical to the openEO-era store or differ ONLY in explained
-ways: the openEO pixel-shift bug (we recompute the neighbouring pixel from the raw patch and match it exactly), S1 orbit choice, float32 edge-month noise (±1 DN), documented aux tolerances, or RDM geometry revisions (reported with the pixel offset).
+ways: the openEO pixel-shift bug (we recompute the neighbouring pixel from the raw patch and match it exactly), cross-patch contamination (POINT refs: patches overlap, and the openEO merged cube served some points from a NEIGHBOUR's patch file — we name the file and offset that reproduces the store exactly), S1 orbit choice, float32 edge-month noise (±1 DN), documented aux tolerances, meteo resampling artefacts (the openEO meteo layer was nearest-resampled on a misregistered grid; the store value must at least lie within the local 3x3 cells' value range), or RDM geometry revisions (reported with the pixel offset).
 Anything else fails the ref loudly.